cs5421-project/interactive-relational-algebra/README.md

 **Group 4**

 ## Descripton
-A web app which allows users to input relational algebra query and view equivalent Postgres SQL query and it's output.
+A web app which allows users to input relational algebra query and view equivalent PostgreSQL query and its output.

 ## Installation